IanGarraway/DF-Challenge-2---The-Bank-Challenge/docs/domain-models-test-plan.md

 ### Tests 3

+- [x] getTransactions returns an empty list before any transactions have been added
 - [ ] getTransactions returns a list which consists of a transaction and a float.

 ### User Story 4